EDS 296: Part 3

 The most basic shinydashboard is made up of a header, a sidebar, and a body

 The main difference between a shiny app and a shinydashboard are the UI elements.
-Rather than a fluidPage() (as used in our previous shiny apps), we’ll create a dashboardPage(), which expects three main parts: a header, a sidebar, and a body.
+Rather than a fluidPage() or navbarPage() (as used in our previous shiny apps), we’ll create a dashboardPage(), which expects three main parts: a header, a sidebar, and a body.
 Below is the most minimal possible UI for a {shinydashboard} page (you can run this code in an app.R file, if you wish).

 #..............................setup.............................